Permit Process / Issuance

 Most permits must be applied for and issued in person by either the property owner, a licensed contractor or someone authorized to sign for the owner.

-Payment for your permits may be made with cash, checks, credit cards (except American Express, and company cards without cardholder name), or debit cards.
+Payment for your permits may be made with cash, checks, credit/debit cards (except American Express, and company cards without cardholder name).
 Make checks payable to “City of Longview.”